cyverse-archive/kifshare/README.md

     ProxyPass /quickshare http://kifshare.example.org:31380 retry=0
     ProxyPassReverse /quickshare http://kifshare.example.org:31380

 The entries must be in that order.
+The lack of trailing slashes is important.

 Another potential issue is the "DefaultType" setting in /etc/httpd/conf/httpd.conf.
 If it's set to text/plain, then kifshare's UI will show up as plain text.
 If it's set to None, then kifshare's UI works as expected.
 So, set the DefaultType to None in /etc/httpd/conf/httpd.conf, like in the following: